ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-In the code example above, we import the [asyncdispatch]{.mod} module and have attached the {.async.} pragma to our [tick()] procedure.
+In the code example above, we import the [asyncdispatch] module and have attached the {.async.} pragma to our [tick()] procedure.
 As the [tick()] [proc] does not return any actual data, we use [Future\[void\]] as return type --- actually, we could leave